YOLO!!! So do we only live once? I sure do not know. What I know is that we only

 assigned to each one, we detect one object centered in that box and we output a

-.
+set of probabilities for each possible class.
 Once we have all that, we simply

 and maybe naively keep only the box with a high confidence score.
 And it works.